Karolzp/DRIVEX/README.md

 ## About project:
 That was team project created during my journey in Codecool (programming school).<br/>
-The goal was to practice:
+The goal was to:
+* practice OOP concept in Java
-* OOP ( especially creating and managing threads )
+* learn creating and managing threads
-* MVC (Model, View, Controller) design pattern.
+* practice MVC (Model, View, Controller) design pattern
+* use JavaFx to show results of our app

 ## Used technology:
 * Java